 When you’re working with high-quality materials like long or extra-long staple cotton, a good thread count ranges from 250-800.
 That said, you might want to avoid bedding with a thread count of 1,000 or higher, as that often means it was woven from weaker, low quality fibers.

 It comes down to personal preference.
 Many sleepers find bamboo-based bedding is cooler, more breathable, and better at wicking moisture than cotton.
 Cotton is still breathable though, and it's among the most popular types of bedding because of its soft feel and various weave styles.

 Sheets made from bamboo, linen, Tencel, or cotton percale are great for hot weather because they’re breathable, moisture-wicking, and lightweight.

-Both Pima and Egyptian cotton are widely regarded as superior types of cotton because of their long, fine, and supple fibers.
-They are comparable in quality, and the main difference between them is geographical!
+Both Pima and Egyptian cotton are regarded as superior cotton types.
+This is because of their long, fine, and supple fibers.
+They're comparable in quality, and the main difference between them is geographical!
 Egyptian cotton is grown in the Nile River Valley, while Pima cotton is exclusively grown in the U.S.A.